 Skip to content

-G-7 announces oil price cap to weaken Russia
+G-7 announces oil price cap to undercut Russia war profits

-Finance ministers from the G-7 said they will impose a price cap on Russian oil to undercut the Kremlin's huge energy profits that pay for its war on Ukraine.
+Finance ministers from the G-7 are moving to weaken the Kremlin's huge energy profits that pay for its war on Ukraine.

 U.S. Treasury Secretary Janet Yellen meets with U.K. Chancellor of the Exchequer Nadhim Zahawi